Waikawa Beach is a safe and serene spot in the sun. It’s a hidden treasure, not known by many, but a true taonga for those who live or visit here.

 On 31st August 1974 at 2.30 a group of 27 rate paying residents, (the actual wording in the Minutes was: Present: 27 Ratepaying residents whose names are attached herewith, some of whom were accompanied by their wives or friends. ) met at Mr Howard Hurn’s property in Drake Street to discuss forming an association.
 The outcome of this meeting was the Waikawa Beach Ratepayers Association.

-The Annual General Meeting is held at the end of December.
-At this meeting the committee for the ensuing year are elected.
+The Annual General Meeting is held at the end of December and elects the committee for the next year.

 Our subscription year starts on 01 October each year.
 Subs are $25 per year.